 - Alterations in arousal and reactivity: irritable/aggressive behaviour, self-destructive/reckless behaviour, hypervigilance, exaggerated startle response, problems concentrating, sleep disturbance

 What does this all mean?
 If there are a group of people who are subjected to a particular stressor, a certain subset of those exposed will have a trauma reaction.
 Among that group, some will be able to process the trauma and move forward, while others will remain stuck and develop PTSD.
 Those who access therapy for PTSD will work on finally processing and integrating the trauma memories.
-For myself, I’ve experienced trauma, but I think my processing was slowed rather stuck, so it didn’t develop into PTSD.
+For myself, I’ve experienced trauma, but I think my processing was slowed rather than stuck, so it didn’t develop into PTSD.

 What are your thoughts?
 Is there a difference between trauma and PTSD, and how do we separate the two?

 - Australian Psychological Society: Trauma